 - Publication of peer-reviewed articles in authoritative scholarly journals.
 The quality and impact of published articles are more important than the number published.
 Calculation of the candidate's publication h-index or citing the publication's impact factor may be added to the listing of publications as a means to demonstrate the candidate's impact in the field.
-The candidate will indicate his/or her contribution as first or senior author for each publication. - Publications as a member of a successful research team should include a description of his/her contributions to the research effort. - Attainment of investigator-initiated, peer-reviewed research funding, beyond mentored awards, or demonstration of equivalent levels of scholarship. - Documentation from external letters of evaluation that the candidate has achieved a reputation of excellence in research and scholarship. - The Chair's letter should indicate the Departmental expectations for publication productivity within the candidate's Department and discipline and whether the candidate meets these expectations, including the candidate's exact role in research team activities. - Invitations to present research findings at meetings of scientific societies. - Invitations to participate in national advisory committees for research foundations, federal funding agencies or other authoritative bodies.
+The candidate will indicate his/or her contribution as first or senior author for each publication. - Publications as a member of a successful research team which include a description of his/her contributions to the research effort - Attainment of investigator-initiated, peer-reviewed research funding, beyond mentored awards, or demonstration of equivalent levels of scholarship - Documentation from letters of evaluation that the candidate has achieved a reputation of excellence in research and scholarship - Publication of invited, important review articles, state-of-the-art articles, chapters, books and other forms of enduring scholarly work and communications

-- Evidence for integration of the candidate's research and scholarly accomplishments into established Departmental or national programmatic goals through participation or leadership in combined center grants or program project awards. - Listing and description of inventions and patent applications and awards (to be listed in #14 and #15 of the promotion packet). - Demonstration of one's reputation within his/her discipline may be documented through participation as: - Peer reviewer for scholarly publications - Service on editorial boards - Peer reviewer/grader for abstract submissions to extramural, regional, national and international meetings - Peer reviewer of research proposals for funding agencies, including foundation and federal study sections - Serving on committees to develop clinical practice guidelines or to formulate healthcare policies - Membership and leadership within leading national scientific societies of the candidate's field - Invitations to chair or moderate sessions for presenting original research at national meetings.
+- The Chair's letter should indicate the Departmental expectations for research productivity within the candidate's Department and discipline and whether the candidate meets these expectations, including the candidate's exact role in research team activities - Invitations to present research findings at meetings of scientific societies - Invitations to participate in national advisory committees for research foundations, federal funding agencies or other authoritative bodies - Listing and description of inventions and patent applications and awards (to be listed in #14 and #15 of the promotion packet)

+Demonstration of one's reputation within his/her discipline should be documented through participation as outlined below.
+Achievement of a national reputation is not required for faculty in the MM track:

+- Peer reviewer for scholarly publications - Service on editorial boards - Peer reviewer/grader for abstract submissions to extramural, regional, national and international meetings - Peer reviewer of research proposals for funding agencies, including foundation and federal study sections - Serving on committees to develop clinical practice guidelines or to formulate healthcare policies - Membership and leadership within leading national scientific societies of the candidate's field - Invitations to chair or moderate sessions for presenting original research at national meetings.